Geography

 EYFS

-EYFS is the bedrock of the Geography curriculum and this is built upon in KS1 and KS2.
-Of the seven areas of learning and development outlined in the EYFS framework the one that fits best with Geography is undoubtedly: ‘knowledge and understanding of the world’.
+Learning in the EYFS forms the bedrock of the Geography curriculum.
+The ‘Understanding the World’ area of the EYFS framework aligns closely with the Geography curriculum for KS1 and 2.
 However, it is very difficult to imagine developing knowledge and understanding of the world in isolation, without simultaneously and symbiotically developing the other six areas.
 Pupils learn a whole range of highly transferable skills, values and attributes (including: problem-solving, observation, collaboration, open-mindedness, courage, resilience, curiosity, integrity, and a sense of what is fair and equitable) that combine to allow them to explore and interpret the world around them.
 When providing a context for learning there is invariably a spatial dimension at a practical level, with teachers setting up learning zones such as a ‘mud kitchen’, ‘role-play area’ or ‘construction corner’.
 These enable pupils to transport themselves at an imaginary level, with these areas, in effect, acting as portals into the spaces, places and times within each pupil’s imagination, allowing them to construct their own individual and collaborative learning story.

 By learning ‘All About Me’, the concept of scale and cultural understanding and diversity can be introduced, as well as developing an awareness of their locality (school community).
 Cultural awareness and diversity is further developed through their learning on ‘Festival and Celebrations’ Geographical skills and fieldwork are introduced in the ‘We are Explorers’ and ‘Animals’ topic as pupils explore their local area and habitats.

-Learning in KS1 builds on the experience drawn upon in EYFS.
+Learning in KS1 builds on EYFS experience.
 The concepts of scale and place are developed through pupils’ learning, firstly through learning about their local area, followed by studying the country in which they live and then a study of the UK.
-This knowledge, that scale connects places, is developed and provides a foundation for further study in KS2.
+Pupils will leave KS1 with a secure knowledge of their local area, the UK and continents and oceans of the world, key foundations for geography learning in KS2 and beyond.

 Key geographical knowledge, skills and concepts

-Locational knowledge, place knowledge, human and physical processes and geographical skills and fieldwork are the key knowledge and skills which are taught within the geography curriculum.
-These are underpinned by the key geographical concepts of scale, place, space, physical and human processes, cultural understanding and diversity, environmental interaction and sustainable development.
+These are underpinned by the key geographical concepts of scale, place, physical and human processes, cultural understanding and diversity, environmental interaction and sustainable development.
 These concepts provide the framework for organising the knowledge that is taught within the geography curriculum at Opossum schools.

-Scale: pupils should investigate geography at a range of scales.
+Scale: pupils investigate geography at a range of scales.
 Virtually any topic, when studied geographically, benefits from a 'scaled' approach.
 Scale influences the way we represent what we see or experience.
 We can select different scales from the personal, local and regional to the global.
-In between, we have the national and international scales, which are politically important.
-We cannot, for example, fully understand high street shopping in a locality, or industrial change in a region or country, without comprehending the global context.
-Choice of scale is therefore important in geographical enquiry, as is the realisation that scale resolutions are interconnected, as if by a zoom lens.
+In between, we have the national and international scales, which are politically important, when studying geography at a higher level.

 Place: studying real places is an essential context for developing geographical enquiries.
 A place is a space that carries meaning, often through human occupation or by human interpretation.
 Every place has a particular location and a unique set of physical and human characteristics.
 These include what a place is like, how it became like this and how it is subject to forces for change.